 I'm a political scientist with a specialization in the field of International Relations.
 The core focus of my research is on international organizations, human rights and peace operations.
-In my current research, I analyze the conditions for accountability in global governance, in particular regarding human rights violations that have been committed by international organizations or their implementing partners.

-I have recently been appointed Assistant Professor (Junior Professor) for Global Governance and Humanitarian Action at the Institute for International Law of Peace and Armed Conflict at the Ruhr University Bochum, Germany.
-Since 2015, I have also been a Max Weber postdoctoral fellow at the European University Institute (EUI) in Florence, Italy.
-Previously I worked as a research fellow at the Berlin Social Science Research Center (WZB).
+Previously, I was Assistant Professor (Junior Professor) for Global Governance and Humanitarian Action at the Institute for International Law of Peace and Armed Conflict at the Ruhr University Bochum, Germany.
+Between 2015 and 2017, I was a Max Weber postdoctoral fellow at the European University Institute (EUI) in Florence, Italy.
+From 2010-2015, I worked as a research fellow at the Berlin Social Science Research Center (WZB).
 I hold a PhD (Dr. phil.) from the Free University Berlin, where I was a research associate at the Berlin Graduate School for Transnational Studies.

-In this project, I analyze the conditions for pluralist accountability, an accountability form that involves third parties as accountability holders, in three fields of global governance, namely peace and security, global health governance and economic governance.
+In this book, published by Oxford University Press, I analyze the conditions for accountability in global governance, in particular regarding human rights violations that have been committed by international organizations or their implementing partners.
+In particular, I focus on pluralist accountability, an accountability form that involves third parties as accountability holders, in three fields of global governance, namely peace and security, global health governance and economic governance.

 International Relations, legitimacy of international organizations, institutional change, organizational learning, multilateral peacekeeping and human rights

 I am also a professional violinist with a degree from the Hamburg School of Music and Theater.
 For further information click here.